 Obtaining Compensation for a Slip and Fall Injury

 If you or someone you love has fallen because the owner of a parking lot, entryway, exit, stairway, or sidewalk failed to maintain it, you may be owed compensation for your injuries.
-Contact the DuPage County personal injury lawyers at Mevorah Law Offices LLC.
+Contact the DuPage County personal injury lawyers at Mevorah & Giglio Law Offices.
 We can evaluate your case, protect your rights, and help you fight for the settlement you deserve.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: